huntdatacenter/docs/docs/troubleshooting/connecting.md

 If your VPN login suddenly stops working, and you are pretty sure your user name and mobile code are both correct, try to sync Google Authenticator's time settings: Start Google authenticator on your phone, tap the tree dots in thecorner (menu button) and go to 'Settings' > 'Time correction for codes' and hit 'Sync now'.
 Now, try to log in again.

+### Deactivated account

+Inactive accounts are deactivate after about 180 days.
+This will cause your login to fail if you have not visited your lab in such a time frame.
+[Contact us](/contact) for an account reactivation.

 ## SSH

 ### Password updates